devBarcode/ableton-about-page-frontend-pratice/README.md

 As I'm learning CSS3 and HTML5 I've decided to test my skills by building a frontend project by the projects given by [Frontend Practice](https://www.frontendpractice.com/projects).
 I'll add some JavaScript interaction to the project when I'll feel confident enough.

-I called this Project "**IpsumMusic**".
+I called this Project "**IpsumMusic**", in the honor of the common Lorem Ipsum system used for placeholder text.

-See the LIVE preview of this project 🌐  [IpsumMusic Preview](https://devbarcode.github.io/ableton-about-page-frontend-pratice/)
+See the LIVE preview here 🌐 [IpsumMusic Preview](https://devbarcode.github.io/ableton-about-page-frontend-pratice/)

 ### 👨‍💻 Personal Links